Igorxp5/whatsapp-insights/README.md

 ## Usage

-*Currently we support just accounts running in Android platform.
-If you're an iOS user, you can try to pull your WhatsApp database using [WhatsApp Parser Tool](https://github.com/B16f00t/whapa) or moving your Account to an Android device like Android Emulator.*

 ### Extract WhatsApp Database Key

 **Status:** NOT WORKING

+*Currently we support just accounts running in Android platform.
+If you're an iOS user, you can try to pull your WhatsApp database using [WhatsApp Parser Tool](https://github.com/B16f00t/whapa) or moving your Account to an Android device like Android Emulator.
+You are still able to generate the chart race video without extracting the database, using Export Chat feature, see [Generate Chart Race video](#Generate-Chart-Race-video) section.*

 **Unfortunetaly extract WhatsApp database requires a lot of steps/dependencies.
 To use generating insights image and generating chart race video features extract WhatsApp database by yourself.
-You can backup your messages to Google Drive, login into your WhatsApp account on an Android Emulator, restore the backup and pull _/data/data/com.whatsapp/databases/msgstore.db_**.
+You can backup your messages to Google Drive, login into your WhatsApp account on an Android Emulator, restore the backup and pull _/data/data/com.whatsapp/databases/msgstore.db_.**

 Database backup for Android platform is stored at **/sdcard/WhatsApp/Databases**.
 You can access it using your Android File Manager, but you can't read it because it's encrypted.
 The only way to read it, it's having the key to decrypt it.
 That key is stored in internal directory of the app at **/data/data/com.whatsapp/files**, but you can't access it.
 For key extraction we're gonna use an Android Emulator with root permissions to access internal files of WhatsApp.